 Read all about our time in Sayulita (where we ate, shopped, and played) here

-4. Meeting Local Artisans with Human Connections
+Meet Local Artisans with Human Connections

-It was really fun to connect with local artisans, learn their stories and see a side of Punta Mita that we otherwise wouldn’t have.
+It was really fun to connect with local artisans, learn their stories, and see a side of Punta Mita that we otherwise wouldn’t have.

 Four Seasons Punta Mita

-Where We Ate in Punta Mita
+Restaurants in Punta Mita

 Rosa Mexicana, Punta de Mita – Authentic Mexican cuisine served at tables outside (and guacamole prepared fresh at our table!) with beautiful ocean views.
 They also had a live band serenading the tables which I normally don’t love, but these guys were so entertaining the whole restaurant was really into it.